-A National Spatial Developmental Framework (NSDF) is to be carried out and prepared for the whole country by the Land Use and Spatial Planning Authority in consultation with the National Development Planning Commission191.
-The NSDF must prescribe the spatial aspects of the social and economic development and related human settlement.192 The NSDF must be prepared in accordance with the scope, objectives and minimum content and methodology prescribed by the regulations.193 The NSDF must have as its object the judicious use of land.194 The NSDF must contain a strategic environmental assessment of the spatial development framework.195 The NSDF shall be approved by the president.196 From the NSDF, Regional Spatial Development Frameworks (RSDFs) are to be prepared for all the ten regions of Ghana.
+A National Spatial Developmental Framework (NSDF) is to be carried out and prepared for the whole country by the Land Use and Spatial Planning Authority in consultation with the National Development Planning Commission.
+The NSDF must prescribe the spatial aspects of the social and economic development and related human settlement.
+The NSDF must be prepared in accordance with the scope, objectives and minimum content and methodology prescribed by the regulations.
+The NSDF must have as its object the judicious use of land.
+The NSDF must contain a strategic environmental assessment of the spatial development framework.
+The NSDF shall be approved by the president.
+From the NSDF, Regional Spatial Development Frameworks (RSDFs) are to be prepared for all the ten regions of Ghana.
 This is to be done by Regional Spatial Planning Committees.
 From the NSDF and RSDFs, District Development Frameworks are to be prepared for the districts in Ghana.
-This is to be done by the DDF, a zoning scheme/local plan is to be prepared for every district in Ghana.
+This is to be done by the Local District Assemblies.
+In accordance with the systematic development model of the NSDF, RSDF and the DDF, a zoning scheme/local plan is to be prepared for every district in Ghana.
 The zoning scheme is to provide for various purposes including agriculture and the use of land found in the zone.